zzzprojects/learnentityframeworkcore5.com/README.md

 # Introduction of Entity Framework Core

-Entity framework is Object Relational Mapper developed by Microsoft to simplify the working of .NET developers.
+Entity Framework is Object Relational Mapper developed by Microsoft to simplify the working of .NET developers.
 Entity Framework Core is a lightweight, extensible, and open-source software like all the previous versions of the Entity Framework.
 It is a cross-platform software making it agile to be functional on different operating systems like Windows, Mac OS, and Linux OS.

 * Entity Framework Core performs create, read, update, and delete operation automatically without the need of writing all the SQL queries manually every-time.
 * Entity Framework Core works on the principle of ORM which allows it to drop the need for writing all the access code that the developers usually had to spend so much time writing.